etalab/udata-event-orchestration/README.md

 ```
 cp .env.analysis.example .env.analysis # Make changes if you want
-cp .env.hydra.example .env.datalake # Make changes if you want
+cp .env.hydra.example .env.hydra # Make changes if you want
-./init.sh # Beware, download of catalog is desactivated by default, you have to uncomment it for the first time
+cp .env.csvapi.example .env.csvapi # Make changes if you want
+./get_source.sh # To execute services with source instead of pypi.
+NB : csvapi with kafka integration has no pypi package yet, you have to download source anyway.
+docker-compose up -f docker-compose-with-source.yml --build -d # if you want to execute with source
-docker-compose up --build -d
+docker-compose up -f docker-compose-with-pypi.yml --build -d # if you want to execute with pypi packages
 ```

 # Services